tilt-dev/ephemerator/README.md

 # ephemerator

-Ephemerate your life with [ephemeral environments](https://ephemeralenvironments.io/).
+See your future in progress with [ephemeral environments](https://ephemeralenvironments.io/).

 The ephemerator shows how to create on-demand preview environments